keithdperez/thetable/content/Church Operations/Operating ProPresenter.md

 ---
 title: How to Operate ProPresenter
-draft: false
+publish: true
 tags:
   - thetable
   - propresenter
   - procedures
-date: 2024-07-11T15:04
-cssclasses:
 ---
-## Purpose
-This guide explains how to turn on the necessary equipment and operate ProPresenter for church services.
+This guide explains how to turn on the necessary equipment and operate ProPresenter for our church services.

 ## Prerequisites
 - Access to the computer and necessary equipment in the booth.